 If you didn’t pay all cash for your real estate investment like many other real estate investors, then you are making mortgage payments, which generate considerable amounts of interest.
 Interest deduction is among the largest deductible expenses you can claim on your rental real estate property.
 Interest from a HELOC also belongs to this category.

-Since buildings lose value (aka useful life) as they age, you can claim depreciation over 27.5 years for residential and 39 years for non-residential properties.
+Since buildings lose value (aka useful life) as they age, taxpayers can claim depreciation over 27.5 years for residential and 39 years for non-residential properties.
 Due to this figure, the IRS allows you to deduct 1/27.5th of a residential property’s value each year on your taxes, and 1/39th of a commercial property’s value.

 - Note: Depreciation can happen at different rates, necessitating “segmented depreciation,” in which you can claim more depreciation on certain parts of your rental, such as appliances.
 If you take the time to do this paperwork, you can save even more during tax time.